DIY Orchid Cart

 I love my new Agrobrite Hydrofarm T5-HOs.
 So do my orchids!
 At 18" from the tubes, the light measures at 28,000 lux (2,600 foot candles)--great for medium-light lovers like angraecum, brassavola, bulbophyllum, cattleya, coelogyne, dendrobium, leptotes, maxillaria, neofinetia, and oncidium.
 At 12" from the tubes, the output is 50k lux (4,645 fc), or medium-high light.
 And at 6" from the tubes, my ultra high-light lovers get 79k lux (7,300 fc).
 Bring on the blooms!

-Later, I realized that many of my plants we receiving too much light.
+Later, I realized that many of my plants we receiving too much light, and often, too much heat.
 This was an easy fix: pop out one or two T5 bulbs, and hey presto, problem solved.
 I might eventually dedicate one full shelf of the cart to high-light loving carnivorous plants like nepenthes, sundews (drosera), and pinguiculas.
 Everyone loves T5s!

 Truthfully, the moment I set up my new ride, I was thrilled.
 Even my husband asked "How is it that that you ever got along without this thing?!"
 I wish I hadn't waited.
 But I'm also glad I took my time, weighed the options, and knew exactly what I needed before I bought anything.
-Because this sports car is going to be vvvrooming around for a long time.
+I'm also happy that I've allowed myself the leeway to adapt my tents to what my orchids and I need.
+Because these sports cars are going to be vvvrooming around for a long time.

 Links to products mentioned above: